 5. Change The WordPress Admin Color Scheme

-You have to click a color scheme to preview it in the WordPress admin area.
+You can click a color scheme to preview it in the WordPress admin area.

 Don’t forget to click on the ‘Update Profile’ button at the bottom to save your changes.

-You can make your color scheme by installing and activating the Admin Color Schemer plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+If you don’t like the available color schemes, you can make your own by installing and activating the Admin Color Schemer plugin.
+For more details, see our guide on how to install a WordPress plugin.

-Note: The Admin Color Schemer plugin may show a warning that it hasn’t been updated for a while.
-That’s because the plugin didn’t need an update.
-It is created by the WordPress Core Team and is safe to install.
+Note: The plugin may show a warning that it hasn’t been updated for a while.
+It was created by a trusted WordPress core developer and is safe to install.

-Upon activation, you need to visit the Tools » Admin Colors page to create your color scheme.
+Upon activation, visit the Tools » Admin Colors page to create your color scheme.

 When you’re happy with your customizations, click ‘Save and Use’ to apply them to the dashboard.